-The CRCNA has affirmed principles of restorative justice and urged congregations to employ restorative justice practices when possible (Synod 2005).
-In addition, the Abuse Victims Task Force (Synod 2010) includes a significant discussion of the role of restorative practices in cases of church leader abuse or misconduct.
+The CRCNA has affirmed principles of restorative justice and urged congregations to employ restorative practices when possible (Synod 2005, Synod 2014).
+In addition, the Abuse Victims Task Force (Synod 2010) includes a significant discussion of the role of restorative practices in cases of abuse or misconduct by involving a church leader.
 That report notes that justice is defined by right relationships, and when justice is violated, we are called to right the wrong, to restore broken relationships, and to reestablish peace within the community as much as we can.
 The report recommends increased use of restorative practices to foster healing and restore community.

-Restorative practices provide a facilitated space to talk about what has happened and how each person has been affected.
-In addition, the process can encourage working together to determine what, if any, appropriate next steps might be to bring about an acceptable resolution.
-In the case of sexual abuse, the power dynamic previously discussed must be taken into account.
+Restorative Practices, as a social science, has grown and changed significantly over the last decade or two.
+The practices go beyond addressing harm and can also be seen as a prevention strategy, a way to strengthen communities by facilitating open communication and building healthy relationships.
+Restorative Practices can provide a facilitated space to talk about what has happened, how each person has been affected, and what needs to happen next.
+In the case of sexual abuse, power dynamics must be taken into account.
 For this reason, it’s especially important to use a trained facilitator who has had experience working with these kinds of situations.

 Restorative Circle Process Description

 A Restorative Circle process may be used in cases where clear harm has been done, as well as in situations of general tension or conflict.
-There must be general agreement among parties about what has happened.
-The Restorative Circle provides an opportunity to talk about what happened, and how each person is affected.
+In the case of harm done, the Restorative Circle provides an opportunity to talk about what has happened, and how each person has been affected.
 The process itself creates a safe environment to share experiences, feelings, frustrations and struggles and gives an opportunity to be heard and to hear one another.
 In addition, the process can encourage working together to determine what, if any, appropriate next steps might be to bring about an acceptable resolution.

 In the circle, a talking piece is used.
 Only the person with the talking piece in hand may talk.
 Everyone else may listen.
 In the circle, everyone is on equal footing.
 Each person has a chance to share his or her own thoughts, feelings and personal impacts.
 The process itself does not allow for back and forth communication, which can quickly escalate the level of conflict.
 It also does not allow a few to dominate the discussion.

-Each participants responds to questions, scripted ahead of time.
+Each participant responds to questions, which have been scripted ahead of time.
 Common questions include: What happened?
 Or, what do you think about what has happened?
 What were you thinking at the time?
 What have you thought about since?
 What has been the hardest thing for you?
-And, what would you like to see come out of this circle?
-Or, what do you think needs to happen now?
+And, what do you think needs to happen now?
 Answering these questions leads to increased understanding and builds trust.